akueckes/z80pack/README.md

 	bin/pa_devs

-This should list PulseAudio now as host API, which connects you to the Wondows audio subsystem.
+This should list PulseAudio now as host API, which connects you to the Windows audio subsystem.

 ### Controller support